coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-stake-pool-topology.md

 # Configuring Stake Pool Topology

 Network topology describes the physical and logical structure of a network.
 In the Cardano network, each stake pool must operate at least one block-producing node and one relay node.
 The keys and certificates required to issue blocks are located on the block-producing node.
-For security reasons, your block producer must connect **only** to one or more relay nodes that you control, as the operator of your stake pool.
+For security reasons, your block producer must connect **only** to one or more relay nodes that you—the stake pool operator—control.

 The following diagram illustrates Cardano network topology: